 - e-GFR (estimated-glomerular filtration rate)

-In addition to tenofovir, there are other medications which are processed by the kidneys and have the potential to damage these organs.
+In addition to tenofovir, there are other medications which are processed by the kidneys and have the potential to cause or amplify kidney dysfunction.
 Many of these medications are antibiotics and are grouped as follows:

 - beta-lactams – penicillin, amoxicillin